dotj/noface-blog/content/blog/toxic-white-environmentalism/index.md

 featuredImage: "./ev.jpg"
 tags: test
 published: true
-description: BIPOC environmentalists should be wary of the toxic white environmentalists who will shamelessly virtue signal while silencing and gaslighting those who dare speak truth to power.
+description: BIPOC environmentalists should be wary of the toxic white environmentalists who will shamelessly virtue signal while silencing and gaslighting those who dare demand accountability.
 ---

 > “I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice…” — [Martin Luther King, Jr. (1963)](https://www.africa.upenn.edu/Articles_Gen/Letter_Birmingham.html)